 The Estate also offers:

-- Land Rover Estate tours are available by arrangement.
+- Land Rover Estate tours are available for those staying in Drimnin House or the cottages (Pre-booking essential).
 Our Land Rover guide/driver can take up to four passengers on one trip, offering fabulous scenery, some history of the area and Estate, plus the opportunity to see and photograph farm animals and wildlife in their natural habitat.
 Each trip lasts 2 – 3 hours and can include a picnic lunch if required.
-Please ask for details here.
+Please ask for details.